sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 In the rare case that this paragraph follows a single line paragraph containing a chapter cutout, drop any cutouts in this paragraph and prepare to recalculate.
-Againt we choose the appropriate side for the cutout and, as per the chapter processing above, we test for a margin.
+Against we choose the appropriate side for the cutout and, as per the chapter processing above, we test for a margin.
 With no margin, we simply insert a single line cutout (since the first line was in the previous paragraph).
 If there is a margin, then we find the first line indent.
 If it is less than the